tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 We acknowledge the centrality of the work of the TDWG Annotations Interest Group (https://github.com/tdwg/annotations) as to how the test results are reported against records.
 Test results structured with these three components can be readily wrapped in the body annotation document that follows the W3C Web Annotation Data Model (Sanderson et al. 2017), along with metadata from the Framework to describe which test is being reported upon, and metadata within the target of the annotation to describe which data resource is being annotated, and the state it was in at the time of annotation.

-#### Characteristics of the tests

-The tests are agnostic about the form in which the data are stored or transported.
-The test specifications all assume that data are presented to the tests in structured form such as csv or tab delimited text files, with data elements identifiable as Darwin Core terms (Wieczorek et al. 2012).
-Here, cells contain non-typed data values possibly aggregated from and serialized from multiple sources such as relational databases where Boolean nulls and non-string data types may exist, but the data have been exported into a string serialization that supports neither null nor typed data.

-The tests are also agnostic about uses for quality assurance, where output data are limited to those for which all Validations are Compliant, or for quality control where the results of Validations, Issues, Measures, and Amendments can be used to improve the quality of the data.

-The test specifications are agnostic about where in the biodiversity data lifecycle they are used.
-Implementers can incorporate the tests at any stage to help identify and correct issues.
-The tests can be applied during data capture in the field, transcription from paper records, data ingestion into databases, integration with collections management systems, data aggregation, and research on aggregated biodiversity data.
-They are designed to run at any point in the data lifecycle, from initial collection or observation to data transcription, database loading, and preparation for or during data aggregation.
-[However, the framing of the InformationElements as Darwin Core terms with the CORE Use Case focused on the research needs of downstream users means that competing requirements have led to some different decisions than would have been made if the aim was to solely evaluate data in a database of records and preparing it for aggregation.]

 #### Definition of EMPTY

 We need a reusable definition for EMPTY that can apply in any test where the concept is relevant.
 Here we define EMPTY as an information element that is either not present or does not contain any characters or values other than those in the range U+0000 to U+0020.